huxiaoxu2019/guild/README.md

 Sorry for that this project is not completed, and the description(README.md) is poor.
 So if you have a strong desire to know or use the project, please contact me as the follow in chinese.

 ## TODO
-- [CD]Deploy to all online servers.
+- [CD]Deploy to all the online servers.
-- [CD]Merge build branch to master branch before Deploy to all online servers step.
+- [CD]Merge build branch to master branch before deploying to all online servers step.

 ## CMD Description